getian107/PRScs/README.md

  - MCMC_THINNING_FACTOR (optional): Thinning of the Markov chain.
 Default is 5.

- - CHROM (optional): The chromosome on which the model is fitted.
+ - CHROM (optional): The chromosome(s) on which the model is fitted, separated by comma, i.e., `--chrom=1,3,5`.
 Parallel computation for the 22 autosomes is recommended.
 Default is iterating through 22 autosomes (can be time-consuming).

 ## Output